riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 ### Unresolved Question

 * An alternative would be to use a more general "gotoSuper" request, which would work for super methods, super classes and super modules.
-  This is the approach IntelliJ Rust is takeing.
+  This is the approach IntelliJ Rust is taking.
   However, experience shows that super module (which generally has a feeling of navigation between files) should be separate.
-  If you want super module, but the cursor happens to be inside an overriden function, the behavior with single "gotoSuper" request is surprising.
+  If you want super module, but the cursor happens to be inside an overridden function, the behavior with single "gotoSuper" request is surprising.

 ## Join Lines